Opportunity Appalachia 2022 – 2024

 Opportunity Appalachia 2022-24 Project Portfolio:

 The following projects have been selected for participation in the 2022-2024 Opportunity Appalachia program.
+To review detailed portfolio summaries, click here.
+To search projects by interest and location, as well as view available prospectuses and other information, click here.

 ▪ Blue Note Junction LLC, Blue Note Junction Community Health and Business Incubator, Asheville, NC – Construction of co-working and business incubator space for minority owned and led businesses, the facility will serve as an economic engine and health catalyst for the community.
 The project will include retail space for local goods, a commercial kitchen, fresh produce sales, house a social enterprise supporting reinvestment in local minority owned businesses, a performance space/ theater, and a business incubator providing development services.
 Estimated costs total $4.5 MM and create at least 40 jobs paying living wages or higher.